oleksandrbyk/blog/content/blog/2017-07-24-r-code-and-reproducible-model-development-with-dvc.md

 `dvc repro` always re executes steps which are affected with the latest developer changes.
 It knows what needs to be reproduced.

-DVC can also work in an _"multiuser environment”_ .
+DVC can also work in an _"multi-user environment”_ .
 Pipelines (dependency graphs) are visible to others colleagues if we are working in a team and using git as our version control tool.
 Data files can be shared if we set up a cloud and with _dvc sync_ we specify which data can be shared and used for other